 And those Washington, D.C. lawyers are not cheap.

-And, you know, I'm convinced to this day, I don't know for sure that one of the reasons Hope Hicks left is she was probably paying more in lawyers' fees than she was ever making serving the country.
+And, you know, I'm convinced to this day, I don't know for sure that one of the reasons Hope Hicks left is she was probably paying more lawyers' fees than she was ever making serving the country.

-It's it's focused on specific crimes.
+Two, it's focused on specific crimes.

 So what he's basically saying is we don't have any faith in this.

-And they want to spend two more years, a daily battering, bludgeoning, death by a thousand cuts strategy, and not serve you, which I'll get to next.
+And they want to spend two more years a daily battering, bludgeoning, death by a thousand cuts strategy and not serve you, which I'll get to next.

-From award-winning film and TV star Gary Sinise comes Grateful American, a journey from self to service.
+From award-winning film and TV star Gary Sinise comes Grateful American, A Journey from Self to Service.

 Available now wherever books are sold.